 This includes businesses that are currently in repayment and any new loans disbursed between March 27, 2020 and September 30, 2021.

-Does the debt relief program apply to disaster loans?
+Does the SBA Debt Relief program apply to disaster loans?

 Disaster loan programs for businesses that were affected by the coronavirus outbreak are not eligible for the SBA Debt Relief Program.
 That's because they already come with payment relief built in.

 Economic Injury Disaster Loans (EIDLs) come with the option to postpone repayments for up to one year.
 Previously, EIDLs allowed applicants to apply for up to a $10,000 advance in the form of a grant that didn't have to be repaid, but stopped issuing advances for a time.
 But with the second stimulus, a new round of advances are being made available.

 Paycheck Protection Program (PPP) loans come with six months of deferred repayments and are eligible for up to 100% forgiveness.
 However, other types of disaster loans may be eligible for deferment.